 Key Takeaways:

 Mindful marketing is the practice of creating a value-based branding that allows businesses to align with socially responsible interests.
 Companies looking to take advantage of this should engage their target audiences to find out what concerns them most.
-Practitioners looking to tap into this strategy should avoid the traps of multitasking to look beyond the mental clutter to identify your company’s focus.
+Practitioners looking to tap into this strategy should avoid the traps of multitasking and look beyond the mental clutter to identify their company’s customers.

 This post is dedicated to Janet Fouts and Tamara McCleary, two of the most mindful marketers I know!